 Required Qualifications and Skills

-- Demonstrated ability to build and maintain relationships with a wide variety of stakeholders, including college, middle or high school students.
+- Demonstrated ability to build and maintain personal relationships with a wide variety of stakeholders, including college and middle or high school students

 - Strong organizational and project management skills, with a high level of attention to detail

 - Ability to flexibly navigate between varied responsibilities

 The following characteristics are strongly preferred, but not required:

 - Experience working with diverse middle- or high school-aged youth in a classroom setting

 - Political campaign experience and/or community organizing experience

 - In-depth knowledge of NYC, its educational institutions (school districts and/or colleges), and its government structures

 This is a full-time position based in New York City .
 Candidates should expect to travel frequently throughout Site via public transportation.
 Some evenings and weekends will be required.

 The anticipated start date for this position is approximately June 1, 2018, and a firm two-year commitment is required.